The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Functional Equations

-Inserting it back into \eqref{eq1} it can be quickly verified that $B_1=B_2=B$. \end{proof} We are now ready to state and solve the functional equation related to the Matsumoto-Yor property on symmetric cones.
+Inserting it back into \eqref{eq1}, it can be quickly verified that $B_1=B_2=B$. \end{proof} We are now ready to state and solve the functional equation related to the Matsumoto--Yor property on symmetric cones.